Spinach and mozzarella balls

 Dinner on the ball

 So how about a dinner of meatballs with a side order of arancini or Mexican rice balls, followed by a cheese ball and crackers; with marzipan balls for sweets?
-And the veg, why, of course: spinach balls!
+And the vegetable side order will, of course, be spinach balls from this recipe!

 Spinach and cheese signature balls

-It’s the signature dish of my favourite home chef and he often makes them for a starter.
-His are fancier and frequently involve bacon which is never a bad thing.
-When I took the reins, I just mashed everything up together.
-Guess what – it works very well.
+It’s the signature dish of my favourite home chef and he often makes them for a starter on a special occasion, when he takes over the kitchen.
+His are fancier and frequently involve finely chopped bacon added to the mix, which is never a bad thing.

-They are really good as a side dish, being more spinachy than cheesy.
-If you fancy them as a gooey, oozy snack or appetizer, add more cheese and then some.
+They are super good as a side dish, being more spinachy than cheesy.
+And if you fancy them as a gooey, oozy snack or appetizer, add more cheese and then some.

 Fresh or frozen spinach balls?

-Both work absolutely fine.
+Both fresh and frozen spinach work absolutely fine.
 If using frozen spinach, make sure you thaw it completely and squeeze out as much moisture as possible.
 The upside of frozen spinach is that it needs no blanching.

 How to make spinach and cheese balls?